Bolivia Starts Here

 If you’re into ecotourism, stop at aforementioned Lake Titicaca, descend down into the Amazon Rainforest (and the tropical city of Santa Cruz de la Sierra) or spend additional time in the southern portion of the country, including the mountainous southeast near Bolivia’s border with Argentina.
 Besides La Paz and Santa Cruz, other exciting Bolivian cities include Potosí and Sucre, the country’s administrative capital.
 How long to spend in Bolivia (or at least the idea of it) becomes a lot more unruly the most you learn about all the places to visit here.

-Is Bolivia Overrated?
+Is Bolivia Worth Visiting?

 Bolivia is not overrated—please—but “is Bolivia worth visiting?” is certainly a valid question to ask.
 Specifically, it’s natural that you would be concerned about two things when traveling in Bolivia: Altitude sickness, which I mentioned in the last paragraph; and the very real threat of bodily harm.
 I’m sad to say, but Bolivia remains one of the most dangerous countries in South America and, therefore, the world.